-A cover letter really comes into its own if you are applying for a slightly different role to one you have done before, or if you want to stand out from the crowd.
-Almost everyone attaches a CV with a job application these days, but few people take the time to submit a good cover note.
+A cover letter really comes into its own if you’re applying for a slightly different role to the one you’ve done before, or if you want to stand out from the crowd.
+Almost everyone attaches a CV with a job application these days, but few people take the time to submit a good cover letter.

-We know it can be hard to force yourself to write a cover note with each job application, especially if you are sending off lots of job applications each and every week.
-However not writing cover letters can end up being a false economy, as fewer employers are likely to bring you in for interview, meaning you end up having to send off more and more applications.
+We know it can be hard to force yourself to write a cover letter with each job application, especially if you are sending off lots of job applications each and every week.
+However, not writing cover letters can end up being a false economy, as fewer employers are likely to bring you in for an interview, meaning you end up having to send off more and more applications.

 Do your homework

 Always tailor your cover letter to the job you’re applying for by expressing why you want to work for that company and why you want to apply for that role in particular.
 Whoever receives your application doesn’t want to feel like you’ve sent an identical letter to 30 other companies.